archfan7411/discordmt/README.md

 use_nicknames = true
 ```

-4. Set `discord.port` in your `minetest.conf` to match the port you used in `relay.conf`.
+4. Set `discord.port` in your `minetest.conf` to match the port you used in `relay.conf`, and grant the mod permission to use the HTTP API.
 You may also set `discord.text_color` to a hex color string if you'd like to color relayed messages from Discord.

 Example `minetest.conf` excerpt:
 ```
+secure.enable_security = true
+secure.trusted_mods = discordmt
 discord.port = 8080
 discord.text_color = #a7a7a7
 ```